Skip to Content

 © bronxzoo

-These charming creatures are often mistaken for small bears.
-What makes them unique is their striking red fur and bushy tails.
+Red pandas, often mistaken for small bears, are charming creatures with striking red fur and bushy tails.
 These tails help them balance in the trees and serve as blankets in cold weather.

 Skunk